oldlonecoder/CMakeSharedLibTemplate/README.md

 # CMakeSharedLibTemplate
-My CMake Generic Template for shared library in c++
+My CMake Generic Template for shared library on LinuxOS, for standalone C++ projects

-Simple CMake project template for c++ shared library development
+- It's not complete, I am just starting it.
-+ some other common files.
+-